Hogfeldt/transcov/docs/index.rst

     The documentation is still under construction, so a lot of information will be missing.
     I hope to have the basic documentation up and running soon.

-    The API should be up to date!
+    The API is up to date and a pip installation guide can be found under installation.

 .. toctree::
     :maxdepth: 2